WaiHaiDere/Streamity/README.md

 ```

 ### Things to Note
+1. You will need a Spotify Premium account to use Streamity
-1. Do not switch playback on different devices using the Spotify Application.
+2. Do not switch playback on different devices using the Spotify Application.
-2. Control playback via the Streamity Application, do not switch to the Spotify Application.
+3. Control playback via the Streamity Application, do not switch to the Spotify Application.
-3. Ensure that you do not have music currently playing when opening up Streamity.
+4. Ensure that you do not have music currently playing when opening up Streamity.